Modbus Configuration Manual

 Note: As can be seen from the table above, the send-tries are limited to 3.
 See Principle of Operation for how the Modbus master implementation works.

 A Modbus packet in CDP Studio contains one or more modules.
-Modules are named groupings of channels, and typically used to reflect a physical I/O module.
-Many hardware-manufacturers have stackable modules that can be put on their 'buscouplers' to add physical conversion to and from physical signals.
+Modules are named groupings of channels and are typically used to reflect a physical I/O module.
+Many hardware manufacturers have stackable modules that can be put on their bus couplers to add physical conversion to and from physical signals.

 To enable easy configuration of these, the concept is mirrored in CDP Studio.